-- 6. A nurse supports a parent for praising a child behaving in a helpful way.
+- 6. A nurse supports a parent for praising a child who behaves in helpful ways to others.
 When this child behaves with politeness and helpfulness in adulthood, which feeling will most likely result?

 - a.
+Guilt

+- b.
+Anxiety

-Guilt c.
+- c.
 Humility

-- b.
-Anxiety d.
+- d.
 Self-esteem